puniverse/comsat/docs/index.md

 #### In Tomcat

 If you're using Tomcat as your Servlet container, you have the option to use a custom class-loader instead of the Java agent.
-You'll need to put `comsat-tomcat-loader-{{site.version}}.jar` into Tomcat's `lib` directory.
+You'll need to put `comsat-tomcat-loader-{{site.version}}.jar` (or, for JDK8, `comsat-tomcat-loader-{{site.version}}-jdk8.jar`) into Tomcat's `lib` directory.

 Then, include the following in your webapp's `context.xml` (in the `META-INF` directory):